storybookjs/test-runner/MIGRATION.portable-stories.md

 ## Getting started

 We recommend you turn off your current storyshots tests to start the migration process.
-To do this, rename the configuration file (i.e., `storybook.test.ts` or similar) to a different name.
+To do this, rename the configuration file (i.e., `storybook.test.ts` or similar) to `storybook.test.ts.old`.
 This will prevent the tests from being detected, as you'll be creating a new testing configuration file with the same name.
 By doing this, you'll be able to preserve your existing tests while transitioning to portable stories.

 ### 1 - Import project-level annotations from Storybook